 Completing IP due diligence on your own company can be highly beneficial.
-IP due diligence provides a company the value of it's intellectual property assets.
+IP due diligence provides a company with the value of its intellectual property assets.

 Understanding the value of your company's assets allows you to determine if they are valued at their potential.
 You might find that the assets are undervalued.

 If any asset problems are identified, they can be fixed.
-Fixing problems before someone want to buy them, simplifies the selling process.
+Fixing problems before someone wants to buy them, simplifies the selling process.

 Common Intellectual Property Due Diligence Mistakes

 There are many potential problems in IP due diligence.
 With careful planning and knowledge, these mistakes can be avoided.